myrne/faithful/README.md

 Both `faithful.each` and `faithful.eachSeries` take the following arguments: `values`, `iterator` and an optional `options` object.
 This options object allows you to configure the iteration process.
 Look at it as a configurable loop.
 All options are optional.

+**Use with caution**: The specifics of the `options` object may well change in the future.
+However, I think it's too useful not to share.

 ### Implementation of faithful.reduce

 To get a sense of how you can build something quickly which is not implemented by Faithful yet, take a look at how the `Faithful.reduce` is implemented.